gulpjs/gulp/README.md

 ## Usage

-This code goes in your `Gulpfile.js` (case insensitive) at the root of your project.
+This code would go in your `Gulpfile.js` (case insensitive) at the root of your project.
 For more information on how to use other languages check the [compilers](#compilers) section.

 ```javascript
 var gulp = require('gulp');